EugeneGitonga/EugeneGitonga/README.md

 ## About Me
-Eugene is a team oriented person who's Open to learn new technologies and cultures😄.
+Eugene is a team oriented person who's open to learn new technologies and cultures😄.
 He has a great interest in Innovation and a strong believer that technology is the solution to all problems.
 He's passionate about Software Engineering and Machine Learning also proficient in Data Structures and Algorithms.
 He has a good grasp in Java, C#, Python, Prolog and SQL✍.

 ![IMG_20220627_022653_452](https://user-images.githubusercontent.com/70195777/175838524-a7d6e175-f872-4ce7-9ae0-125599730363.jpg)